Be Happy! Be Healthy! Be Safe! Always try your best!

 The School Curriculum

-The School follows the 2014 National Curriculum, which consists of the core areas – Spoken Language, Reading, Writing, Vocabulary development and Mathematics.
+The School follows the 2014 National Curriculum, which consists of the core areas – Spoken Language, Reading, Writing, Vocabulary Development and Mathematics.
 These core areas run through and support learning in all subjects.
-These subjects include Science, Computing, PE, History, Geography, Design & Technology, Art, Music, PSHE/Citizenship.
-In addition the school provides Religious Education and Collective Worship.
+These subjects include Science, Computing, PE, History, Geography, Design & Technology, Art, Music and PSHE.
+In addition, the school provides Religious Education.
 These subjects grow out of the core areas.

-At Sladefield Infant School we aim to give children a happy and confident start by welcoming both children and parents to our Induction Programme; this includes a varied range of activities in the summer term, to prepare the children for the big and exciting event of starting school.
+At Sladefield Infant School, we aim to give children a happy and confident start by welcoming both children and parents to our Induction Programme; this includes a varied range of activities in the Summer Term before the child starts school in September, to prepare the children for the big and exciting event of starting school.
 In September, the Reception children begin school on a part-time basis initially, to settle them quickly and to develop good relationships.

 Listening, Attention and Understanding